-In a country which lies largely below sea level, water management is a key issue.
-The Dutch have been experts in keeping their feet dry ever since they settled in the marshy lands surrounding the Rhine delta, and today many countries and cities around the world call in help from Holland whenever they face a water-related challenge.
+In a country which lies largely below sea level, water management is a crucial aspect of life.
+The Dutch have been experts at keeping their feet dry ever since they settled in the marshy lands surrounding the Rhine delta.